shettyg/ovn-docker/docs/INSTALL.Docker.md

 via a OVN plugin and this document uses it as an example.

-Installing OpenStack Neutron with OVN plugin from scratch on a server is out of scope of this documentation.
+Installing OpenStack Neutron with OVN plugin from scratch on a server is out of scope of this documentation (though highly recommended).
 Instead this documentation uses a Docker image that comes pre-packaged with OpenStack Neutron and OVN's daemons as an example.

 Start your IPAM server on any host.